github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

           codeql/cpp-all: ^0.0.2

      - Packs that define CodeQL package dependencies on other packs
      - A map from pack references to the semantic version range that is compatible with this pack.
-Supported from CLI version v2.6.0 and onwards.
+Supported for CLI versions v2.6.0 and later.
    * - ``defaultSuiteFile``
      - .. code-block:: yaml

         defaultSuiteFile: cpp-code-scanning.qls

      - Packs that export a set of default queries to run
-     - The path to a query suite file containing all of the queries that are run by default when this pack is passed to the ``codeql database analyze`` command.
+     - The path to a query suite file relative to the package root, containing all of the queries that are run by default when this pack is passed to the ``codeql database analyze`` command.
 Supported from CLI version v2.6.0 and onwards.
+Only one of ``defaultSuiteFile`` or ``defaultSuite`` can be defined.
    * - ``defaultSuite``
      - .. code-block:: yaml